The Galois action on geometric lattices and the mod-$\ell$ I/OM: The Local Theory

 \subsection{Quasi-Divisorial Valuations}

-A valuation $v$ of $K$ is called a {\bf quasi-divisorial valuation of $K|k$} provided that $v$ satisfies the following properties: \begin{enumerate} \item $vK$ contains no non-trivial $\ell$-divisible convex subgroups. \item $vK/vk \cong \Z$ as abstract groups. \item $\trdeg(K|k)-1 = \trdeg(Kv|kv)$. \end{enumerate} For a quasi-divisorial valuation $v$ of $K|k$, it turns out that the residue field $Kv$ is a function field of transcendence degree $\trdeg(K|k)-1$ over $kv$ (cf. \cite{Pop:2006}*{Fact 5.5}).
+A valuation $v$ of $K$ is called a {\bf quasi-divisorial valuation of $K|k$} provided that $v$ satisfies the following properties: \begin{enumerate} \item $vK$ contains no non-trivial $\ell$-divisible convex subgroups. \item $vK/vk$ is isomorphic to $\Z$ as an abstract group. \item $\trdeg(K|k)-1 = \trdeg(Kv|kv)$. \end{enumerate} For a quasi-divisorial valuation $v$ of $K|k$, it turns out that the residue field $Kv$ is a function field of transcendence degree $\trdeg(K|k)-1$ over $kv$ (cf. \cite{Pop:2006}*{Fact 5.5}).
 In particular we can consider quasi-divisorial valuations $w$ of $Kv|kv$ as well, as long as $\trdeg(Kv|kv) = \trdeg(K|k)-1 \geq 1$.
 For $r \leq \trdeg(K|k)$, we say that a valuation $v$ is an {\bf $r$-quasi-divisorial valuation of $K|k$} if $v$ is the valuation-theoretic composition of $r$ quasi-divisorial valuations as described above.

 We will sometimes want to keep track of each term in the composition defining an $r$-quasi-divisorial valuation.
 In such cases, we will generally consider the {\bf flag of quasi-divisorial valuations}: